 I returned to UT Austin seven years later by way of an IMLS-funded faculty-recruitment fellowship, Youth, Communities, Libraries, written and administrated by Drs.
 Barbara Immroth and Bill Lukenbill at UT’s iSchool.
 I completed my Ph.D. in August 2009 with a study of how the various participants managed interactions when using live chat in conjunction with live webcasting for the iSchool undergraduate course Information in Cyberspace, for which I was an assistant instructor for two years.

-When I am not at school, I like to spend time with my wife Terry at home or out and about in Chicagoland (or at the beach in Port A.) After twenty-two years together, Terry and I still look forward to new challenges in new places, and we do so with the support of family and friends, whom we cherish.
+When I am not at school, I like to spend time with my wife Terry at home or out and about in Chicagoland (or at the beach in Port A.) After twenty-eight years together, Terry and I still look forward to new challenges in new places, and we do so with the support of family and friends, whom we cherish.
 One good thing about a large network, no matter where you go, there you are, just a button push away.